lammps/lammps/doc/src/Howto_peri.rst

 Discrete Peridynamic Model and LAMMPS Implementation
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-In LAMMPS, instead of \eqref{eqn:NewtonII}, we model this equation of
+In LAMMPS, instead of :math:numref:`periNewtonII`, we model this equation of
 motion:

 .. math::